noizy666/navidromeRocky/README.md

 sudo dnf group install "Container Management"
 ```

-### You can skip this part if you don't know what you're doing
+### You can skip the next 2 code snippets if you don't know what you're doing